Q-Ball/ZIPArchivePayload/README.md

 # ZIPArchivePayload
-Simple malware that installs on victim's PC as a service and periodically calls remote text file with cmd input
+Simple malware that installs on victim's PC as a service and periodically queries the remote text file for cmd input